Kutiolajide07/devops-micro-internship-pravinmishra/week-01-success-mindset/README.md

 ## Answer

 One belief I hold that many people around me disagree with is that changing careers in your forties (being over 40year of age) is too late.
 Many people believe that once you have reached a certain age, you should settle into one profession, but I disagree.
-After earning an MBA and an MSc in Data Science, I chose to build a career in cloud security and DevOps because I believe continuous learning creates new opportunities regardless of age.
-I have invested in certifications such as Azure and cybersecurity training while working in IT support, even though some people think experience alone is enough.
+After years in foraml education earning my first degree in no technical education, post graduate diploma, MBA and an MSc in Data Science, I chose to build a career in cloud security and DevOps because I believe continuous learning creates new opportunities regardless of age.
+I have invested in academic publications, certifications such as Azure and cybersecurity training while working in IT support, even though it feels like experience alone is enough.
 I believe those who keep learning, adapt to new technologies, and remain disciplined will achieve greater long-term success than those who stop developing their skills simply because they think they are too old or already qualified

 # Assignment 2.
 What are the top 3 objective truths you discovered through experimentation and results?